awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master.md

 The password of the user ID specified in `replication_user_name`\.

  *mysql\_binary\_log\_file\_name*
-The name of the binary log on the replication master contains the replication information\.
+The name of the binary log on the replication master that contains the replication information\.

  *mysql\_binary\_log\_file\_location*
-The location in the `mysql_binary_log_file_name` binary log at which replication will start reading the replication information\.
+The location in the `mysql_binary_log_file_name` binary log at which replication starts reading the replication information\.

  *ssl\_encryption*
-This option is not currently implemented\.
+A value that specifies whether Secure Socket Layer \(SSL\) encryption is used on the replication connection\.
+1 specifies to use SSL encryption, 0 specifies to not use encryption\.
 The default is 0\.
+This parameter currently is only implemented for Amazon Aurora with MySQL compatibility\.
+On MySQL DB instances, only the default is allowed\.

 ## Usage Notes<a name="mysql_rds_set_external_master-usage-notes"></a>